TBV Radar SLAM -- trust but verify loop candidates

 \subsection{Place recognition}

 We attempt to unify the stages of loop closure, from detection to constraint verification.
-Accordingly, we retrieve, register, verify multiple candidates, of which one can is selected.
-For that reason, we do not discard potential loop candidates based on place similarity.
+Accordingly, we retrieve, register, and verify multiple candidates, of which one can be selected.
+For that reason, we don't discard potential loop candidates based on place similarity.
 Instead, we trust multiple candidates to be meaningful until verified.
-At this point, we select the verifiably best loop candidate, if such exist.
+At this point, we select the verifiably best candidate, if such exists.